iaine/unheardcity/docs/workshop/design.md

 We could use audio graphs, such as line charts to show relationships over time (Emsley, De Roure and Chamberlain, A, 2017).

-You can also think about more in depth sounds, such as using noise for sonifications of networks (Emsley, De Roure and Chamberlain, A, 2017).
+You can also think about more in depth sounds, such as using noise for sonifications of networks, like some earlier work on [JANET](https://iaine.github.io/janet/traffic.html).
+(Emsley, De Roure and Chamberlain, A, 2017).
+Two approaches are taken here: firstly, the noise of the traffic and secondly, a more audio graphic version with a voice over to contextualise the data.

 Another way is to create layers of sound to contextualise data.
 In the UnheardCity work, sonifications of the data were overlaid with sound recordings to provide some context from the walk.